 My name is Mike and I’m a software entrepreneur from Italy.

-Specifically, I like SaaS products which I build and bring to market by myself, without a team.
+Specifically, I like SaaS products which I build and bring to market by myself without investments of any kind, without a CS degree, and pretty much without a team.

 SaaS is a business model where you typically sell access to a software solution for a monthly fee.

 I’ve been doing this for years, bootstrapping, which means that the products are self-sufficient: I don’t put any money into the ideas I have and I don’t take outside investments as well.
 Simply, I reinvest part of what my products make into the same products to make them better.

 I like this model because it’s very honest: if you provide value to customers, they continue to pay monthly to access the software.
 If not, they go away.
 And, since I reuse money from customers to improve my products, I consider my customers to be my investors.

 In 2018 I launched 4 products, 2 are still making money.
 My revenue was €50,852.

 In 2019 I launched 4 products, 2 are still making money.
 My revenue was €51,489.

 In 2020, I only made ~€20,000, and in 2021 I made over €85,000 in revenue in a single year.
 Remember, SaaS is a roller-coaster.